hchenqi/ViewDesign/README.md

 	);
 ```

-The size of a `TextView` depends on both the size constraint provided by its parent view and its text content, thus it has `Relative` traits.
-Because its size might not exactly be the same as `DefaultWindow`, `DefaultWindow` doesn't know how to place it inside. `CenterFrame<Fixed, Fixed>` can be used as an adapter in between, which itself has `Fixed` traits that fits with `DefaultWindow`, while accepting a child view with `Relative` traits and placing the child view at its center.
+The size of a `TextView` depends on both the size constraint provided by its parent view and its text content, thus it has `Relative` traits (see definition of [`TextView`](ViewDesign/view/control/TextView.h)).
+Because its size might not exactly be the same as `DefaultWindow`, `DefaultWindow` doesn't know how to place it inside. `CenterFrame<Fixed, Fixed>` can be used as an adapter in between, which itself has `Fixed` traits that fits with `DefaultWindow`, while accepting a child view with `Relative` traits by placing the child view at its center.

+`DefaultWindow` passes its size to its child view whenever its size changes, for the child view to update its current size and inner layout.
+In general, a parent view passes a *size reference* to a child view, and the child view returns its actual size back to the parent view.
+Thus, `CenterFrame`, `ClipFrame` or `StretchFrame` can know both their own size and their child view's size to compute the position or the stretch ratio for the child view.

-`CenterFrame`, `ClipFrame` and `StretchFrame` pass the size constraint from their parent view to the child view, therefore, the text in the `TextView` wraps when the window is being resized.
-We could insert a `MaxFrame` to explicitly provide a stable size constraint for the `TextView`: ([Example/HelloWorld/Constraint.cpp](Example/HelloWorld/Constraint.cpp))
+A `TextView` with `Relative` traits regards the *size reference* from its parent view as the constraint to compute its layout, while `CenterFrame`, `ClipFrame` or `StretchFrame` with `Fixed` traits regard the *size reference* as their current size and forward the same *size reference* to their child view with `Relative` traits for it to compute its size.
+Therefore, in the examples above, the text in the `TextView` wraps when the window is being resized.

+We could insert a `MaxFrame` to explicitly provide a stable size constraint for the `TextView`.
+Now in a small constraint `Size(300.0f, 300.0f)`, the `TextView` stays wrapped.
+This is because `MaxFrame<Auto, Auto>` ignores the *size reference* from its parent view and passes a new *size reference* from its constructor argument to its child view. ([Example/HelloWorld/Constraint.cpp](Example/HelloWorld/Constraint.cpp))

 ```cpp
 //#include <ViewDesign/view/frame/MaxFrame.h>